DesktopECHO/xWSL/README.md

 **Quirks / Limitations / Additional Info:**

-* When you log out out of a desktop session the entire xWSL instance is restarted.  .   fresh-boot desktop environment at every login, but the 'reboot' process only takes about 5 seconds.
+* When you log out out of a desktop session the entire xWSL instance is restarted, the equivilent of a clean-boot at every login.
 * xWSL should work fine with an X Server instead of xRDP but this has not been thoroughly tested.
 The file /etc/profile.d/xWSL.sh contains WSL-centric environment variables that may need adjustment such as LIBGL_ALWAYS_INDIRECT.
 * WSL1 Doesn't work with PolicyKit.
 Enabled kdesu for apps needing elevated rights (plasma-discover, ksystemlog, muon, root console.)
 * Rebuilt xrdp 0.9.13 thanks to Sergey Dryabzhinsky @ http://packages.rusoft.ru/ppa/rusoft/xrdp/